 Now that you have your buyer personas, what do you do with them?

 Create content on your website that addresses your buyer personas' unique problems and offers the solution.
 Speak to their wants, needs, pain points, goals, and challenges.
 Show that you understand them.
 Then use your website's imagery and text to tell them how you can make their lives better and easier.
 Remember, your customers don't care as much about you as they do about what you can do for them.

 Meet your clientele where they are.
 Use terminology and a language style that they'll relate to and understand.
 You want your website to be easily readable and compelling to your target market.
 Talk to them how they talk to you to establish trust and common ground.

 Optimize Your Site With Your Personas In Mind

 How do your customers like to consume information?
 Do they like to download e-books or read online case studies?
 Do they like to use forms or the telephone?
 Do they like to do a lot of research on your products and services or do they come to you prepared to make a quick decision?
 Knowing your buyer personas' preferences will help you organize the information on your website in the most effective way.

 Cater to Their Technology Preferences

 Are your customers primarily on mobile devices?
 Then make sure your website is highly mobile-optimized.
 Do they love social media?
 Then incorporate your social feeds into your website.
 When are they online the most?
 This will tell you when you should publish your blog posts.

-Buyer personas are fundamental to successful marketing and web design in 2017.
+Buyer personas are fundamental to successful marketing and web design.
 That’s one of the reasons it’s a key part of our Digital Marketing Growth Plan service that helps our client achieve their marketing goals and shapes their strategies.
-Simply put, buyer personas will help you with choosing what to include and what not include in your website, and how to prioritize every piece of content, navigation item, and call to action.
+Simply put, buyer personas will help you with choosing what to include and what not to include in your website, and how to prioritize every piece of content, navigation item, and call to action.